MediaComem/comem-archidep/ex/azure-setup.md

     > exercises.
   * Use the default **Management**, **Advanced** and **Tags** settings.
   * Review and create your virtual machine.
-  * Once your deployment is done, go to the virtual machine source:
+  * Once your deployment is complete, go to the virtual machine source:

     ![Azure: virtual machine deployment complete](../images/azure-vm-deployment-complete.png)
-  * Find your machine's public IP address in virtual machine's information:
+  * Find your machine's public IP address in the virtual machine's information:

     ![Azure: virtual machine overview](../images/azure-vm-overview.png)